If you’re looking for specific nutrition facts for your custom Starbucks drink order, check out my Starbucks Nutrition Calculator!

 - The turkey, provolone, and pesto sandwich is the best source of protein for a Starbucks lunch option (32 grams of protein), even better than the protein boxes.

 Is Starbucks healthy?

 Well, that’s ultimately your decision.
 If you’ve hung around here before, you know that “healthy” is very much subjective, and part of my mission here is to help you define that word for yourself.

-You may notice some of your favorite items missing, and that could be for a couple of reasons:
+You may notice some of your favorite items missing, and that could be for a few reasons:

 I don’t spend a lot of time at Starbucks, mostly because I’m cheap and don’t feel like dishing out $5+ daily for my coffee.
 I always make my own.

 Starbucks recently came out with the “Impossible” breakfast sandwich for all the plant-based eaters out there, which I think is awesome.
-However, I know that a lot of people see that and automatically assume that because the sandwich is plant-based that it is the best option, and that is certainly not the case.
+However, it does also include egg and cheese, so be careful if you are looking for a fully plant-based option.

-It always depends on your goals, but if you’re looking for a lower calorie option, the plant-based sandwich may not be your best bet.
-At 420 calories and 22g fat, it’s certainly not terrible, but there are other options you may choose instead: the bacon, gouda, & egg sandwich has 370 calories, or you can go for the spinach, feta, & egg white wrap (which I tried and actually enjoyed) for only 290 calories.
+If healthy means plant-based to you, then you’re set.
+But if it means lower calorie, a plant-based option isn’t always the best bet.
+At 420 calories and 22g fat, it’s certainly not terrible, but there are other options you may choose instead: the bacon, gouda, & egg sandwich has 370 calories, or you can go for the turkey bacon & egg white sandwich for only 230 calories.

 Let’s not be fooled, however.
 Lower calorie doesn’t always mean “better”.
-If you’re looking for food with a small ingredients list, some of these are not going to be very appealing to you.
+If you’re looking for food with a small ingredient list, some of these are not going to be very appealing to you.